 A health savings account, or HSA, allows you to set aside money, pretax, to spend on medical expenses.
 Money can be withdrawn tax-free for eligible expenses, such as prescription medications and doctor visits.
 Individuals can contribute $3,500 a year in 2019 and families can contribute $7,000 a year.
+Contribution limits will rise to $3,550 for an individual and $7,100 for a family in 2020.
 People over age 55 can contribute an additional $1,000.
 There’s no limit to the account’s balance, and balances carry over from one year to the next.

 The amount you contribute is based on whether you have single or family coverage, but money in the account can be used to pay for medical expenses for anyone in your family, such as co-pays for doctor visits and prescription medications.
 HSAs can pay for medical expenses even if they are not covered by your high-deductible health plan, such as orthodontics, dental and eye care, ambulance services, breast pumps, even a service animal.
 For a full list refer to IRS Publication 502.

 HSAs can’t be used to pay for over-the-counter medications, nutritional supplements or cosmetic procedures, among other things.
-Be careful when picking up a prescription medication to pay for any additional items separately.
+When picking up a prescription medication, be careful to pay for any additional items separately.
 An HSA debit card will make note of which items were HSA-eligible, but it won’t stop you from paying for ineligible items.
-Money withdrawn for ineligible expenses are subject to a 20 percent penalty and the personal income tax.
+Funds withdrawn for ineligible expenses are subject to a 20 percent penalty and the personal income tax.